jonathantemplin/CCSSO-June2017/index.md

 ## Defining Terms I Will Use Today

+>- Trait/Skill/Attribute/Ability/Dimension:
+>  - Score are numeric representations of traits
->- Assessment/test: A collection of tasks used to assess student KSAs
+>- Assessment/test: A collection of tasks used to quantify scores
 >- Item: A generic term for an assessment task
->- Trait/Skill/Attribute/Ability/Dimension: Scores that come from assessments
 >- Person/student/examinee/respondent: The person taking the assessment
->- Psychometric Models/Methods: The mathematical linkage between the performance and the person
+>- Psychometric Models/Methods: The mathematical linkage between the a student's performance and their score(s)

 ---